LeoQK/Manual/README.md

 ## Collaboration and Coaching

-**We aim to help you better understand the value of gaming skillsets and how to bring them into enterprise.**
+**We want to collaborate with you to discover the full potential of gaming skillsets and how to bring them into enterprise.**

 Gaming is all about community.
 So is gaming for enterprise.
 Whether you're a gamer excited about applying your gaming skills to your career, or you're working for an organization excited about the potential of gaming talent, we want to work with you.